-3. Use a clean, dry pail or catch basin.
-During this process, hold the drain hose firmly to the container or clamp them.
-Make sure you have sufficient Dowfrost medium (propylene glycol mixture) to fill the entire system's volume, plus extra for purging.
+3. Use a clean, dry pail or catch basin and fill it with sufficient Dowfrost medium (propylene glycol mixture) to fill the entire system's volume, plus some extra.

 4. Keep all other vents and valves closed during the flushing operation.